GeNeHetX/DECAFE/README.md

   - **Principal Component Analysis (PCA)**<br>
   PCA is a statistical method used to explore relationships between variables in a dataset and reduce its dimensionality.<br><br>

+  - **Heatmap Visualization**<br>
+  Heatmaps display gene expression across samples to reveal patterns and clusters.
+They can be customized with sample annotations.<br><br>

   - **Differential Expression Analysis by DESeq2**<br>
   DESeq2 is a method used in genomics for identifying genes with significantly different expression levels between sample groups, particularly suited for RNA-Seq datasets.<br><br>